code4me/4me-app-builder-nodejs/README.md

 **Step 1** Gathering user input

 First the script will gather user input from the command prompt that informs the script how to access AWS and the 4me provider account.
-Normally this script is not run very frequently, only when the integration needs to be updated.
+Normally this script is not run very frequently, only when the app offering needs to be updated.
 In case it needs to be run more frequently, e.g. when testing enhancements to the script, the `gatherInput` function can be extended with default values.
 Those default values will then used when pressing `enter` on the command prompt.
 The input gathered is:
 * `4me domain` The 4me domain to install the integration in, e.g. `4me.com`, `4me.qa` or `4me-demo.com`.
 * `4me account` The provider account, e.g. `wdc` in demo.
 * `service instance` The name of the service instance representing this integration, e.g. `Mainframe 1` in demo.